Part I in a conversation with Johnson Financial Group advisor Kelly Mould

 What’s your personal experience with the “gray divorce” topic?

 Kelly: When I was in private practice, I handled quite a few “gray divorces".
 In general these splits were many years in the making and the decision to move forward was not made lightly.
-I tended to have more women than men in this age group file for divorce, and often these women had waited for a milestone—such as the last child finishing college—to pull the trigger.
+I tended to have more women than men in this age group file for divorce, and often these women had waited for a milestone—such as the last child finishing college—to actually file a petition for divorce.

 Most of the cases I saw were middle and upper-income families.
 I saw fewer divorces among couples I’d characterize as especially high-net-worth.
 Some research suggests high-net-worth couples are more likely to stay together; financial security seems to act as an insulator to divorce to some extent, with the caveat being factors that threaten that security—such as gambling and other addictions which lead toward divorce even when assets are abundant.
 Whatever the reason, the emotional and financial toll was often significant.